 - Grades less than a C- for previous coursework will not be considered for transfer credit.
 Coursework taken more than 5 years prior to transfer request may not be accepted.
-If transfer credit cannot be granted, the student has the option of challenging a course or courses through the Experiential Learning policy. - Transfer credit will be accepted only as it applies to the student's declared program of study. - Students will be awarded a certificate/degree upon satisfactory completion of all program requirements, provided 25% of the credits required in the degreerelated program has been completed at Great Falls College MSU. - Transfer credit will be posted on the transcript for accepted transferred course work. - Transfer grades are not figured in the grade point average (GPA). - Students who wish to appeal a decision regarding acceptance of transfer credit should contact the Registrar's Office to receive information on the appeal process.
+If transfer credit cannot be granted, the student has the option of challenging a course or courses through the Prior Learning policy (http://catalog.gfcmsu.edu/student-services/ admissions/credit-by-examination/). - Transfer credit will be accepted only as it applies to the student's declared program of study. - Students will be awarded a certificate/degree upon satisfactory completion of all program requirements, provided 25% of the credits required in the degree-related program has been completed at Great Falls College MSU. - Transfer credit will be posted on the transcript for accepted transferred course work. - Transfer grades are not figured in the grade point average (GPA). - Students who wish to appeal a decision regarding acceptance of transfer credit should contact the Registrar's Office to receive information on the appeal process.
 Students may be asked to provide course descriptions and/or syllabi for an appeal.